itsmarcotime/mataGrubPortfolioJS/README.md

 7. [Preview](#preview)

 ## Description
-My personal portfolio to show my skills, projects and other information on myself.
+My personal portfolio to show my skills, projects, and other information on myself.
 Hope you enjoy!

 ## Built-with
 This version of the application was built using HTML, CSS, Bootstrap, & JavaScript.